 What is Product Recall Insurance?

-Product recall insurance is designed to help cover what it costs a business to handle a recall of one or more of their products.
+Product recall insurance—also referred to as product contamination insurance—is designed to help cover what it costs a business to handle a recall of one or more of their products.
 It is especially useful for manufacturing businesses.
-A recall is usually activated due to a “trigger” which can be the imminent threat or actual occurrence of bodily injury/illness or property damage.
+A product recall event is usually activated due to a “trigger” which can be the imminent threat or actual occurrence of bodily injury/illness or property damage.

 A product recall can be voluntary, where the manufacturer notices a defect and recalls the product to prevent lawsuits, illness, or injury.
 An involuntary recall is when the government issues a recall because of connected illness or injuries.
 In either scenario it can be quite costly—often millions of dollars.
-Not only that, but a product recall garners media attention and can tarnish your reputation and alienate your customers.
-That’s why it’s so important that manufacturing businesses and consumer goods companies obtain product recall coverage as part of their risk management strategy.
+Not only that, but a product recall garners adverse publicity, tarnishes your company's reputation, alienates your customers, and leads to significant business interruption.

 Common Categories of Product Recalls:

 - Consumer products

 The Government Can Enact Recalls and Set Laws

 The Food Safety Modernization Act and Consumer Product Safety Improvement Act hold manufacturers to high standards to protect consumers and enforce product safety.
 Standards are constantly evolving.
 If the consumer product safety commission determines there are product contamination risks or have proven third-party exposures that cause property damage or bodily harm, they will trigger a recall.

 The Cost of a Recall can Bankrupt a Small Business